benpaddlejones/Raspberry_HDMI_Tester/docs/FLASHING.md

 # Flashing the HDMI Tester Image to SD Card

-This guide shows you how to flash the Raspberry Pi HDMI Tester image to an SD card.
+This guide shows you how to flash the Raspberry Pi HDMI Tester image to an SD card after building it in GitHub Codespaces.

 ## Prerequisites

+### Built Image File
+- You've completed the build in GitHub Codespaces
+- Downloaded `RaspberryPi_HDMI_Tester.img.zip` to your local computer
+- Extracted the `.img` file from the ZIP archive

 ### Hardware Requirements
 - **SD Card**: 4GB minimum, 8GB or larger recommended